Anniston, Alabama: Woodstock Iron Company

 Child laborers at Anniston Yarn Mills, 1910.
 Photo by Lewis Hine.

-In 1872, the Woodstock Iron Company, organized by Samuel Noble and Union Gen. Daniel Tyler, rebuilt the furnace on a much larger scale, and started a planned community named Woodstock, soon renamed "Annie's Town" for Annie Scott Tyler, Daniel's daughter-in-law and wife of railroad president Alfred L. Tyler.
-Anniston was chartered as a town in 1873.
+In 1872 the Woodstock Iron Company, organized by Samuel Noble and Union Gen. Daniel Tyler, founded a larger-scale furnace on the same grounds.
+Anniston was chartered as a city in 1879 and opened to the public in 1883, named as a combination of Daniel's daughter-in-law Annie and -ton for iron ore.

 Though the roots of the town's economy were in iron, steel, and clay pipe, planners touted it as a health resort, and several hotels began operating.
 Schools also appeared, including the Noble Institute, a school for girls established in 1886, and the Alabama Presbyterian College for Men, founded in 1905.
 Careful planning and easy access to rail transportation helped grow Anniston.
 In 1882, Anniston was the first city in Alabama to be lit by electricity.
 By 1941, Anniston was Alabama's fifth largest city.